Laya's Horizon: Development and release

 The game's music and sound design were composed by the Austrian studio Wobblersound, made up of David and Markus Zahradnicek.
 To fit with the game's aesthetics, they based the soundtrack on folk and world music, with an emphasis on woodwind instruments and a "light and airy" tonal quality.
 The wide variety of woodwind instruments, including a quena, ocarina, bansuri, and transverse flute, were played by Austrian flutist Veronika Vitazkova.
-The music itself was designed to adapt to what the player was doing, changing tempo and volume and adding or removing instruments based on how fast Laya is flying or how close she is to the ground.
+The music itself was designed to adapt to what the player was doing, and changes tempo and volume and adds or removes instruments based on how fast Laya is flying or how close she is to the ground.
 It also uses different instruments in each of the game's four main biomes, and has twelve different introduction sections in each biome, in order to keep the music from feeling repetitive in successive runs.

 Laya's Horizon has been described by the studio as their largest game to date; previous games were linear and procedurally generated, but Laya is a manually-created open world design.
 It was also developed by the company's largest internal team to date.
 Akhtar claims that, while individual game loops were designed for mobile players and take only a few minutes, exploring the entire game would take new players 20 to 40 hours, and even the game's developers over a dozen hours.

 The game was Snowman's second to be published by Netflix, after Lucky Luna (2022).
 The developers wanted to not have the game be interrupted by advertisements or in-app purchases, and so felt that connecting it to a subscription service like Netflix Games or Apple Arcade would be best.
 They also felt that having the game therefore be free to subscribers allowed them to focus on the design of the game without having to change it to assist with sales or monetization.
-As of the game's release, Snowman intends to continue to use Netflix as a publisher in the future.
+As of the game's release, Snowman intended to continue to use Netflix as a publisher in the future.
 It announced the game with a teaser trailer on March 9, 2023.
 It was then released on May 2 for iOS and Android.
 A digital soundtrack album for the game was released by Wobblersound on November 7.